Relational Concept Bottleneck Models: Experiments

 \section{Experiments}

-In this section we analyze the following research questions: \begin{itemize} \item \textbf{Generalization}---Can standard/relational CBMs generalize well in relational tasks?
-Can standard/relational CBMs generalize in out-of-distribution settings where the number of entities changes at test time? \item \textbf{Interpretability}---Can relational CBMs provide meaningful explanations for their predictions?
-Are concept/rule interventions effective in relational CBMs? \item \textbf{Efficiency}---Can relational CBMs generalize in low-data regimes?
-Can relational CBMs correctly predict concept/task labels with scarce concept train labels? \end{itemize}
+In this section we analyze the following research questions: \textbf{Generalization}---Can standard/relational CBMs generalize well in relational tasks?
+Can standard/relational CBMs generalize in out-of-distribution settings? \footnote{The code to replicate the experiments presented in this paper is available at \url{https://github.com/diligmic/RCBM-Neurips2024}.}

+\textbf{Interpretability}---Can relational CBMs provide meaningful explanations for their predictions?
+Are concept/rule interventions effective in relational CBMs? \textbf{Efficiency}---Can relational CBMs generalize in low-data regimes?
+Can relational CBMs correctly predict concept/task labels with scarce concept train labels?

-\paragraph{Data \& task setup} We investigate our research questions using 7 relational datasets on image classification, link prediction, and node classification.
+\paragraph{Data \& task setup.} We investigate our research questions using 7 relational datasets on image classification, link prediction and node classification.
 We introduce two simple but not trivial relational benchmarks, namely the Tower of Hanoi and Rock-Paper-Scissors (RPS), to demonstrate that standard CBMs cannot even solve very simple relational problems.
 The Tower of Hanoi is composed of 1000 images of disks positioned at different heights of a tower.
 Concepts include whether disk $i$ is larger than $j$ (or vice versa) and whether disk $i$ is directly on top of disk $j$ (or vice versa).
 The task is to predict for each disk whether it is well-positioned or not.
 The RPS dataset is composed of 200 images showing the characteristic hand-signs.
 Concepts indicate the object played by each player and the task is to predict whether a player wins, loses, or draws.
-We also evaluate our methods on real-world benchmark datasets specifically designed for relational learning: Cora, Citeseer, \cite{sen2008collective}, PubMed \cite{namata2012query} and Countries on two increasingly difficult splits \cite{rocktaschel2017end}.
-Additional details can be found in App.~\ref{app:datasets}.
+We also evaluate our methods on real-world benchmark datasets specifically designed for relational learning: Cora, Citeseer, \citep{sen2008collective}, PubMed \citep{namata2012query} and Countries on two increasingly difficult splits \citep{rocktaschel2017end}.
+Additional details can be found in App.~\ref{app:datasets} and App.~\ref{sec:appendix_code}.